 We receive royalty revenues from existing licensing arrangements with other companies primarily related to sales of four marketed drug products, namely, PegIntron ®, Sylatron ®, Macugen ® and CIMZIA ®.
 We also had previously received royalty revenues from licensing arrangements related to sales of Oncaspar and Adagen until our rights to receive royalties on sales of these products expired in 2014.
 In addition, our rights to receive royalties on sales of Macugen and CIMZIA expired in the U.S. and Great Britain in 2014.
 The primary source of our royalty revenues is sales of PegIntron, which is marketed by Merck & Co., Inc. ("Merck").
 We currently have no clinical operations and limited corporate operations.
-Royalty revenues from sales of PegIntron accounted for approximately 73% and 90% of our total royalty revenues for the three months ended March 31, 2016 and 2015, respectively, and approximately 80% of our total royalty revenues in each of the years ended December 31, 2015 and 2014.
+Royalty revenues from sales of PegIntron accounted for approximately 72% and 67% of our total royalty revenues for the three months ended June 30, 2016 and 2015, respectively, and approximately 73% and 79% of our total royalty revenues for the six-month periods ended June 30, 2016 and 2015, respectively, and approximately 80% of our total royalty revenues in each of the years ended December 31, 2015 and 2014.